edwin-jones/edwin-jones.github.io/_posts/2018-09-18-how-I-stopped-worrying-and-learned-to-love-emulation.md

 ![space invaders](https://pbs.twimg.com/media/DmbNStSW0AEpAZs.jpg)
 <br>

 Sadly, in my haste I hadn't actually implemented input or sound yet so I couldn't move any further than the menu screen.
-I was also confused as the screen appeared to flicker slightly but this was due to me running my emulator far too slowly *(a CHIP-8 runs best at roughly ~500hz and I was running it at 60hz)* and the drawing operations being rather slow to begin with.
+I was also confused as the screen appeared to flicker slightly.
+This was due to me running my emulator far too slowly *(a CHIP-8 runs best at roughly ~500hz and I was running it at 60hz)* and the drawing operation being rather slow to begin with.
 I looked up some footage of other CHIP-8 emulators and when I saw the same oddness I breathed a sigh of relief.

 <br>
 <iframe width="480" height="360" src="https://www.youtube.com/embed/NVd5vOiGhNU" frameborder="0" allow="encrypted-media" allowfullscreen>
 </iframe>
 <br>

-Sound was easy enough to implement as the CHIP-8 just emits a beep when the sound counter/register is above zero.
-To do this in a cross platform way I just decided to send the [bell character](https://en.wikipedia.org/wiki/Bell_character) to the console when it was above zero which had the desired effect.

 Input was slightly more complicated so I ended up just using the existing pygame api to handle that.
 Once I put it all together I could finally play space invaders and other CHIP-8 games like [pong](https://en.wikipedia.org/wiki/Pong) and [tetris](https://en.wikipedia.org/wiki/Tetris).
 Old and well known they may be but there was something very novel about playing them on a system I had crafted for myself.
 For reference, this is how my emulator looks playing pong: